jimmoores/quandl4j/README.md

  - Provide comprehensive documentation and JavaDocs.

 ## Release Notes
+### Version 2.1.1
+ - Patch for security vulnerability in dependent library.

 ### Version 2.1.0
  - This is a fairly minor release that bumps the version of various dependencies, adds support for GitHub Actions builds, and fixes changes to TravisCI that brokes builds due to Oracle license changes.